HosseinKarami/fastshell/docs/DOCS.md

 ### Extending Gulp tasks
 If you're including more Gulp tasks in your project, remember to use the `npm install <Gulp package> --save-dev` inside your Terminal so that it gets added to your `package.json` file for future dependencies.

-Add new tasks to either the default `Gulp` task at the `Gulpfile.js`:
+Add new tasks to either the default `gulp` task at the `gulpfile.js`:

 ## JavaScript
 FastShell comes with a single `scripts.js` to get you started, of course if you're building an AngularJS project or other type you're going to need to customise the structure, but this gets you started.
 The generic scripts file ships with an immediately-invoked function expression (IIFE):